midlantica/LovelyBunchOfCoconuts/content/quotes/if-men-were-angels.md

 ---
-title: "If men were angels"
+title: 'If men were angels'
 ---

 ## "If men were angels, no government would be necessary."